ucsf-wynton/wynton-website-hpc/docs/hpc/software/rocky-8-linux.md

   8, the default, and only available version is OpenMPI 4.1, which you get via module `mpi/openmpi-x86_64` (sic!).
 Note that, on CentOS 7, `mpi/openmpi-x86_64` provided legacy OpenMPI 1.10.
 On CentOS 7, there was also `mpi/openmpi3-x86_64` for OpenMPI 3.1.
+Because Rocky 8 and CentOS 7 have no versions of OpenMPI in common, it is likely that software tools that were _compiled_ with OpenMPI as a dependency have to be rebuilt for Rocky 8.

 * Self-compiled software: If you have compiled software to run from your home directory, depending on how the libraries are linked, it